-The Clearcom SIP Trunking service provides customers with PSTN access via a SIP trunk between the enterprise and the Clearcom network, as an alternative to legacy analog or digital trunks.
+The Alestra Enlace IP SIP Trunk service provide customers with PSTN access via a SIP trunk between the enterprise and the service provider's network, as an alternative to legacy analog or digital trunks.
 This approach generally results in lower cost for the enterprise.